ayushnarware/ayush/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning BCA
 - 💞️ I’m looking to collaborate on CS
-- 📫 How to reach me on instagram
 - 😄 Pronouns: coding
 - ⚡ Fun fact: funy webpages created